-Thesis: The deposit policy of a commercial bank on the example of JSC "Bank Petrovsky".
+Thesis: Deposit policy of a commercial bank using the example of OJSC "Bank Petrovsky".
 Deposit policy Basic provisions of the deposit policy of a commercial bank

-In modern conditions, for effective functioning, development and achievement of its goals, each commercial bank must develop its own deposit policy, that is, a practical management strategy.
-As you know, the attraction of financial resources and their subsequent placement are the main forms of activity of a commercial bank.
+In modern conditions, in order to effectively operate, develop and achieve its goals, each commercial bank must develop its own deposit policy, that is, a practical management strategy.
+As is known, attracting financial resources and their subsequent placement are the main forms of activity of a commercial bank.

-A fund of funds formed on a paid basis is used to invest in active instruments.
-Passive operations, therefore, are primary in relation to most of the banking operations aimed at generating income.
-In this regard, the attracted funds should be considered as an independent object of policy.
+A fund of funds formed on a fee basis is used to invest in active instruments.
+Passive operations, therefore, are primary in relation to most banking operations aimed at generating income.
+In this regard, the funds raised should be considered as an independent object of policy.

-Thus, the management of attracted funds is an important component of the bank's business policy.
-However, issues related to the study of the theoretical foundations of this field of activity have not been sufficiently developed in the scientific literature.
-This is especially true of the concept of the deposit policy of a commercial bank as an integral element of the liability management strategy.
+Thus, management of raised funds is an important component of the bank’s business policy.
+However, issues related to the study of the theoretical foundations of this field of activity are not sufficiently developed in the scientific literature.
+This is especially true for the concept of a commercial bank's deposit policy as a component of a liability management strategy.

-The definition of the essence of the bank's deposit policy cannot be approached unambiguously, since it varies depending on its subject.
-The deposit policy is a strategy and tactics of a commercial bank to attract customer funds on a repayable basis.
+Determining the essence of a bank’s deposit policy cannot be approached unambiguously, since it varies depending on its subject.
+Deposit policy is the strategy and tactics of a commercial bank to attract customer funds on a repayable basis.

 The bank's deposit policy should include:

-Development of a strategy for the implementation of the bank's activities in raising funds in deposits, based on a comprehensive market research, that is, an analysis of the financial environment, the place and role of the bank in the field of raising funds, diagnostics and forecasting;
+Development of a strategy for the bank’s activities to attract funds on deposits, based on a comprehensive market research, that is, analysis of the surrounding financial environment, the place and role of the bank in the field of raising funds, diagnostics and forecasting;

-Formation of commercial bank tactics for the development, offer and promotion of new banking deposit products for customers (in the field of commodity, pricing, marketing and communication policy);
+Formation of tactics for a commercial bank to develop, offer and promote new banking deposit products for clients (in the field of product, pricing, sales and communication policies);

 Implementation of the developed strategy and tactics;